luyilin/vue-cute-timeline/README.md

 ### Timeline props

-It will be better to use hyphenated attributes instead of camelcase attributes.[The discussion](https://stackoverflow.com/questions/1696864/naming-class-and-id-html-attributes-dashes-vs-underlines) explained why.
+It will be better to use hyphenated attributes instead of camelcase attributes.
+[The discussion](https://stackoverflow.com/questions/1696864/naming-class-and-id-html-attributes-dashes-vs-underlines) explained why.

 #### timeline-theme